 Cygnets - Year 1

 Swallows – Year 4 and Year 5

-Kingfishers – Year 5 and Year 6
+Kingfishers – Year 6

 Classes are decided each year, as some year groups have to be split across two classes.
 We make the decision as to which class children will go to based on a number of factors including academic ability, emotional maturity, social groupings and relationships.
 Whichever class they are in, children from the same year group follow the same curriculum and we have exactly the same expectations in terms of achievement and progress.
 Children are placed in the class in which they are most likely to thrive.

 Children are expected to wear school uniform at all times unless otherwise specified.
 (For example, Reception children do not wear uniform for Forest school sessions).